-Military Schools No Longer Accept Troubled Youth
+Military Schools are Not for Troubled Youth

 Despite what you’ve seen and heard in movies and media, military school is not what you think it is.
 It’s common for parents to think of military schools as a place that is strict, structured, and staffed with people who will take a hard line on discipline.
 However, these schools are not designed to help troubled teens, nor do they contain the crucial therapy component to address emotional, behavioral, and mental health issues.
 In other words, experienced advisers would never recommend a military school for your troubled teen, nor will military schools want to enroll a troubled teenager.